AmitKumarDas/dive/README.md

 # Whiteboarding
 This is a means to shape your designs before building them

-### Levels
-- Level 1 or L1 is meant for beginners
-- Higher levels are meant for readers with advanced knowledge of specific categories

 ### Tags
-- These are few categories I will be brainstorming about:
+- These are categories I am interested in:
   - BUILD, PACKAGE, TEST, RELEASE, CONTAINERS

 ### I will spend my time here & put forth my thoughts: